agathaturya/cmsc-447-team6/README.md

 3. Activate the python virtual environment by running a command
  - `. venv/bin/activate` on macOS/Linux
  - `venv\Scripts\activate` on windows
 4. Navigate to the `proj` directory, and run the command `python3 rest_api.py`.
-This starts the flask server.
+This starts the flask server. **The python virtual environment must be active for the server to run.**
 5. Open another terminal window, navigate to the `proj` directory, and run the command `node get_data.js`.
 This fetches data from the Maryland Covid API, and POSTs it to a locol mongo db.
 6. In **Chrome**, open the `index.html` file from the `proj` directory. `ex.png` shows what the map should look like.
 This is what the terminal output should look like when the flask server is running, and the `index.html` file is open: